 Whether you are a recent member of a wedding and would like prints and/or extras to preserve the magical moments of the wedding.
-Or, if you just want enlargements, a collage, a calendar of your favorite pictures.
+Or, if you just want copies, enlargements, a collage, or maybe a calendar of your favorite pictures...
 Capture these moments forever with our exceptional print services.
-We offer a variety of options including high-quality, long-lasting prints in different paper sizes and textures.
-Let us help you preserve your precious memories in style.
+We offer high-quality, long-lasting prints, in a variety of styles including different paper sizes and textures.
+Let us help you preserve your precious memories in style !
+Upload your favorite picure(s) from any one of these platforms: Facebook, Dropbox, Google drive, Google Photos, Flikr, OneDrive, Smartphone, or your Computer.

 Please Click on a product icon below for more info, or how to order...

-1) Use the Right File Format for Print Only send images that have been saved in JPEG, DNG, PSD, TIFF.
+1) Use the Right File Format for Prints Only send images that have been saved in JPEG, or TIFF.

 2) Make Any Last Edits